 Getting or Changing Service

-All applications for electric service should include a service layout designating the proposed location of buildings, additions, and property lines and indicating the preferred location of the service entrance equipment.
-However, the final design and site plan for electrical service will be at the discretion of Vermont Electric Co-op.
+- All applications for electric service should include a service layout (site plan or hand-drawn sketch) designating the proposed location of buildings, additions, and property lines and indicating the preferred location of the service entrance equipment.

-If any VEC owned infrastructure (poles, wires, vaults) will be located on your property (or neighbor’s property) as a result of this service then an easement giving VEC the right to access the property to maintain the equipment is required.
-VEC needs the following:
+- If any VEC owned infrastructure (e.g., poles, wires, vaults) will be located on your property (or neighbor’s property) as a result of this service, an easement giving VEC the right to access the property to maintain the equipment will be required.

 Start the process by filling out the appropriate form with as much information as you can provide.

 You can fill out the forms directly on-line.

 Once you complete and submit the forms, VEC will contact you with any questions and with information about scheduling a site visit and an engineering fee.

 VEC can provide temporary power for construction sites or for other short term uses.
 Please email the Engineering Department for details.

 Because VEC's facilities are normally designed to meet a member's electricity demand requirement at the time of initial service, any additional load should not be connected until VEC has been notified.

 In situations where a significant amount of new load will be added by a member, VEC may have to install larger service equipment or undertake additional construction (often at the member's expense) to accommodate the demand increase.